lwilson123/LJ-Convert/README.md

 # LJ Convert

-**LJ Convert** is a lightweight Windows video and audio converter with a glossy Frutiger Aero-inspired interface.
+**LJ Convert** is a Windows video and audio converter with a glossy Frutiger Aero-inspired interface.
 It can convert local video files to **MP4** or **MP3**, and it can also download and convert online videos when you have permission to use them.

 Made by **LJGAMES**.